 The first step is to completely peel the lemons and remove every last bit of pith from all around the outside.
 This takes a bit more work and care than peeling oranges, largely because lemons aren’t bred for easy peeling.
 Really though, it wasn’t that big of a deal and they still peeled relatively easily compared to grapefruits I’ve tried.

 After the lemons are peeled, if they don’t quite want to break down into sections.
 I used the tip of a sharp paring knife to help split them apart slightly so I could work them apart with my fingers.
-Once the individual sections are separated, located any seeds and carefully pinched open a tiny hole in the lemon section and slipped them out.

 From here, lemons need to be hot packed.
-While it may be convenient to just pack the raw lemon wedges into a jar and pour boiling syrup over the top, they’ll be low quailty.
+While it may be convenient to just pack the raw lemon wedges into a jar and pour boiling syrup over the top, they’ll be low quality.
 Lemons have a lot of air in their tissues, and the sections should be simmered in hot syrup for 3-5 minutes before being packed into jars.

 Even still, once you’re packing them into jars be sure to pack them tightly.
 They’ll still shrink considerably during canning.